 Acknowledgment procedure for an UL MU transmission

 An AP that receives frames from more than one STA that are part of an UL MU transmission (see 9.42.2) and that require an immediate acknowledgment (i.e., the Ack Policy subfield of the eliciting QoS Data frame is equal to Normal Ack or Implicit Block Ack Request), may send either multiple BlockAck frames (or Ack frames) in an HE MU PPDU, or a Multi-STA BlockAck frame (see 26.4 (HE acknowledgment procedure)).
-The Multi-STA BlockAck frame may be transmitted in a non-HT PPDU, non-HT duplicate PPDU, HT PPDU, VHT PPDU, HE SU PPDU, HE ER SU PPDU or OFDMA HE MU PPDU.
+The Multi-STA BlockAck frame may be transmitted in a non-HT PPDU, non-HT duplicate PPDU, HT PPDU, VHT PPDU, HE SU PPDU, HE ER SU PPDU or [21175, 21455] HE MU PPDU.
 After a successful reception of an UL frame requiring acknowledgment, transmission of the DL acknowledgment shall commence after a SIFS, without regard to the busy/idle state of the medium.
 When an AP transmits an immediate acknowledgment in an HE MU PPDU in response to an A-MPDU sent in an HE TB PPDU, the AP should send it within the 20 MHz channel(s) where the pre-HE modulated fields of the HE TB PPDU sent by the STA are located.
 The immediate acknowledgment is an Ack frame, Compressed BlockAck frame or Multi-STA BlockAck frame.

 An example of multiple BlockAck frames sent in DL OFDMA is shown in Figure 10-15b (An example of an UL MU transmission with an immediate DL MU transmission containing individually addressed BlockAck frames acknowledging the frames received from the respective STAs).